JuliaLang/julia/doc/src/manual/metaprogramming.md

  String
 ```

-Julia will introduce a new line number for the new line of code pointing to the definition expression.
+When a macro is invoked, Julia will introduce a new `LineNumberNode` that points to inside the macro.
 You likely want line numbering to point to the user's call site, rather than the definition expression.
 This is for the following two reasons:

-- If an error occurs in code introduced in a macro, you likely want stack-traces to point to the user's call site, rather than the definition expression.
+- If an error occurs in code introduced in a macro, you likely want stack-traces to point to the user's call site, rather than the macro's internals.
-- If a user calls a macro, you likely want coverage to consider the user's call site as covered, rather than the definition expression.
+- If a user calls a macro, you likely want coverage to consider the user's call site as covered, rather than the macro itself.

 Thus, consider revising the macro as follows: